Reavis High School

-William Claude Reavis High School simply known as Reavis is a public high school located in Burbank, Illinois., a near southwest suburb of Chicago.
+William Claude Reavis High School simply known as Reavis is a public high school located in Burbank, Illinois, a near southwest suburb of Chicago.
 It is named for Dr. William Claude Reavis (1881–1955), a professor at the University of Chicago who played a major role in guaranteeing its completion.

 Academics

-In 2010, Reavis had an average composite ACT score of 19.5 and graduated 96.3% of its senior class.
-The average class size is 20.4.
-Reavis has not made Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which the state of Illinois uses to assess schools as is mandated in the federal No Child Left Behind Act.
+In 2025, Reavis had an average SAT score of 1120, with 21% of the students reading at grade level and 16% of the students doing math at grade level.
+The school graduates 86% of its students, and 68% of the graduated students enroll in post-secondary education within 12 to 16 months.
+Additionally, Reavis also has over 1,000 students participating in career and technical education courses while enrolled at the school.

-Athletics and Activities
+Athletics and activities

 Reavis competes in the South Suburban Conference, which was formed in 2006.
 Reavis is also member of the Illinois High School Association (IHSA), which governs most sports and competitive activities in the state.

 The following Reavis teams won or place top four in their respective state championship tournaments sponsored by the IHSA: